Christopher Lyddy

-During his speech to nominate Chris Murphy for Murphy’s third term in congress, Lyddy credited Murphy, now a United States Senator, with inspiring him to run for office.
+During his speech to nominate Chris Murphy for Murphy's third term in congress, Lyddy credited Murphy, now a United States Senator, with inspiring him to run for office.

 During his tenure in the Connecticut General Assembly, Lyddy quietly and strategically championed and built bipartisan support for legislation related to education and public health.

 Lyddy led on issues such as the long-term care and treatment of Lyme disease, ensuring doctors and patients had the autonomy to determine the best course of treatment without the threat of prosecution when treating outside of the IDSA guidelines.

-On December 14, 2012, a mass shooting occurred at the Sandy Hook Elementary School in Newtown, just a few days before the end of Lyddy’s second and final term in the Connecticut House of Representatives.
+On December 14, 2012, a mass shooting occurred at the Sandy Hook Elementary School in Newtown, just a few days before the end of Lyddy's second and final term in the Connecticut House of Representatives.

-Shortly after the shooting, Governor Malloy commissioned and appointed Lyddy to the Sandy Hook Advisory Commission and was later appointed to the Connecticut Board of Pardons and Paroles and was also appointed by republican state Senator John McKinney to serve on the state’s Child Fatality Review Panel.
+Shortly after the shooting, Governor Malloy commissioned and appointed Lyddy to the Sandy Hook Advisory Commission and was later appointed to the Connecticut Board of Pardons and Paroles and was also appointed by republican state Senator John McKinney to serve on the state's Child Fatality Review Panel.

 Lyddy provided consultation to the Office of the Child Advocate in the review and investigation of “the shooting at Sandy Hook Elementary School” and is listed as a primary author of the investigatory report.

-In this capacity, Lyddy also supported the Office with its 18 month investigation of the Connecticut Juvenile Training School (CJTS) and Pueblo Girls’ Unit.
-In addition to the 66 page report, Lyddy and Sarah Eagan, the state’s Child Advocate, released bombshell videos that show the abuse and maltreatment of youth incarcerated in CJTS.
+In this capacity, Lyddy also supported the Office with its 18-month investigation of the Connecticut Juvenile Training School (CJTS) and Pueblo Girls’ Unit.
+In addition to the 66 page report, Lyddy and Sarah Eagan, the state's Child Advocate, released bombshell videos that show the abuse and maltreatment of youth incarcerated in CJTS.

+Lyddy later served on Connecticut’s Board of Pardons and Paroles and as the inaugural chief operating officer of Connecticut’s Office of Early Childhood.

-Lyddy now works for Barbara Dalio, wife of hedge fund billionaire Ray Dalio, as the director of partnerships for Dalio Philanthropies.
-Dalio Philanthropies made waves throughout Connecticut when it released the report, CT’s Unspoken Crisis (2023), arguing that 1 in 5 of young people between the ages of 14 and 26 are at risk or disconnected from education and the workforce.
+Lyddy worked for Barbara Dalio, wife of hedge fund billionaire Ray Dalio, as the director of partnerships for Dalio Philanthropies.
+Philanthropies made waves throughout Connecticut when it released the report, CT's Unspoken Crisis (2023), arguing that 1 in 5 of young people between the ages of 14 and 26 are at risk or disconnected from education and the workforce.

+He now serves as Senior Advisor and Director of Intergovernmental Affairs and Accountability for the Connecticut Senate Democratic caucus, a move considered to be a “big get” for the party.

 Lyddy's husband, Erick Russell, was elected Connecticut State Treasurer in the 2022 elections, becoming the first Black LGBT statewide officeholder in the United States.